Why Flowers Foods Inc. (FLO)’s Most Recent Report Reveals Some Hints About Its Future

 FLO’s Market Performance

-FLO stocks went down by -5.07% for the week, with a monthly drop of -8.51% and a quarterly performance of -1.63%, while its annual performance rate touched -7.55%.
-The volatility ratio for the week stands at 2.19% while the volatility levels for the past 30 days are set at 1.54% for Flowers Foods Inc. The simple moving average for the period of the last 20 days is -5.87% for FLO stocks with a simple moving average of -2.39% for the last 200 days.
+FLO stocks went up by 4.22% for the week, with a monthly drop of -4.35% and a quarterly performance of -2.98%, while its annual performance rate touched -2.12%.
+The volatility ratio for the week stands at 2.48% while the volatility levels for the past 30 days are set at 1.88% for Flowers Foods Inc. The simple moving average for the period of the last 20 days is 0.15% for FLO stocks with a simple moving average of 1.70% for the last 200 days.

 Analysts’ Opinion of FLO